Hacker News

 You are correct though in that the author worded it very unfortunately, which undermined the critique.

-6 hours ago by kixiQu
+4 years ago by kixiQu

 There is a directly following paragraph about how this exchange is not exactly zero-sum, but so far from being representable by the dollar value changing hands that it doesn't matter for the purposes of identifying the value as $91 billion.

-5 hours ago by mckeed
+4 years ago by mckeed

 The value the employer gets is double-counted later as part of the profit.